JaneaSystems/nodejs-mobile-cordova/README.md

 ## Reporting Issues

-We have a [central repo](https://github.com/janeasystems/nodejs-mobile/issues) where we manage all the issues related to Node.js for Mobile Apps, including specific issues of the Node.js for Mobile Cordova plugin.
+We have a [central repo](https://github.com/janeasystems/nodejs-mobile/issues) where we manage all the issues related to Node.js for Mobile Apps, including specific issues of the Node.js for Mobile Apps Cordova plugin.
 So please, open the issue [there](https://github.com/janeasystems/nodejs-mobile/issues).

 ## Cordova Methods